EvaSchreyer/course-dbt/greenery/week_2_readme.md

 Indicators of users that are likely not to buy again are if this usual buying pattern breaks - e.g if they usually buy 2 items a month and then they stop buying for 3 months, its quite likely that they will not buy again.

+3) Tests
+Except the basic tests like unique and not_null I have not added additional tests, mainly due to timing :(